zulip/zulip/docs/production/deployment.md

    has the actual IP addresses of clients, not the IP address of the proxy server.

+1. Configure your proxy to pass along the `Host:` header as was sent from the client, not the internal hostname as seen by the proxy.
+   If this is not possible, you can set `USE_X_FORWARDED_HOST = True` in `/etc/zulip/settings.py`, and pass the client's `Host` header to Zulip in an `X-Forwarded-Host` header.

-2. Ensure your proxy doesn't interfere with Zulip's use of long-polling for real-time push from the server to your users' browsers.
+1. Ensure your proxy doesn't interfere with Zulip's use of long-polling for real-time push from the server to your users' browsers.
 This [nginx code snippet][nginx-proxy-longpolling-config] does this.